-53. There was a girl called Constant of I've not seen her since I was 18.
+53. There was a girl called live not seen her since I was 18.
 I know she had bad experiences in there.
-There was another lassie, Constant of She was in the assessment centre and then in St Katherine's for a short period of time, similar to me.
-Something happened to Constant of something sexual.
-She reported it and she just got moved, although that's hearsay from what Constant of told me, not directly from Constant of
+There was another lassie, She was in the assessment centre and then in St Katherine's for a short period of time, similar to me.
+Something happened to something sexual.
+She reported it and she just got moved, although that's hearsay from what told me, not directly from